TryHackMeNow/CyberVocab/README.md

 `python3 main.py`

 It does not get simpler than this.
+The webpage is served on port 8080.

-For the AI-lookup-feature, just must have an anthropic API key and the environment variable ANTHROPIC_API_KEY must be set accordingly.
+For the AI-lookup-feature, you must have an anthropic API key and the environment variable ANTHROPIC_API_KEY must be set accordingly.

 # Contributions